Samantha Ronson: Chasing the Reds (2011)

 In November 2011, Ronson released the album Chasing the Reds on her own label, Broken Toy Records.
 The album showcased her songwriting abilities, drawing inspiration from events in her life.
-In an interview with American Songwriter, she stated, "I grew up in the studio with songs.
-My stepdad wrote some pretty f—ing incredible songs.
+In an interview with an American Songwriter, she stated, "I grew up in the studio with songs.
+My stepdad wrote some pretty incredible songs.
 My brother [producer and musician Mark Ronson] made his records because he likes making songs.
 So, the standard was set pretty high for being true to what you want to do.
-I'm not just going to hand my song over to a producer; I want to be there every step of the way...I feel like when you're doing what you love, instead of fitting yourself into somebody else's box, that comes across".
+I'm not just going to hand my song over to a producer; I want to be there every step of the way.
+I feel like when you're doing what you love, instead of fitting yourself into somebody else's box, that comes across".

-Guest stars appear on the album including Wale on "Summer of Sam", Alex Greenwald of Phantom Planet on "Captain Jack" and Slash on the track "Love Song".
-The album was produced by former Goudie guitarist Jimmy Messer, with Ronson herself sharing co producing credits.
+Guest stars appear on the album, including Wale on "Summer of Sam," Alex Greenwald of Phantom Planet on "Captain Jack," and Slash on the track "Love Song.".
+The album was produced by former Goudie guitarist Jimmy Messer, with Ronson herself sharing co-production credits.
 Her brother Mark produced one track, "Skyscrapers", which was co-written by the siblings with Santigold.

 Ocean Park Standoff (2016–present)

-In 2016, Ronson, Pete Nappi and Ethan Thompson formed the band Ocean Park Standoff.
+In 2016, Ronson, Pete Nappi, and Ethan Thompson formed the band Ocean Park Standoff.
 The members first met at a songwriting session in 2014.
-Their debut single "Good News" was released on 7 October 2016, along with its B-side, "Photos & Liquor".
-Ocean Park Standoff is going on a US tour starting in February 2017, and their debut EP was released on Hollywood Records on 3 March 2017.
+Their debut single "Good News" was released on 7 October 2016, along with its B-side, "Photos & Liquor.".
+Ocean Park Standoff toured the US in 2017, and their debut EP was released on Hollywood Records on 3 March 2017.